HappyLabz/happylabz.github.io/ShortWallace001_ES.md

 ### Test Seventeen
 * Sell when the price hits the upper line of the 20p 2std bollinger
-* Stoploss is -2 points
+* Trailing Stop is -3 points
 * Results:
 ```
 Total Trades: 3